andrijun0406/DellAzureStackHCI/Deployment/README.md

 ```
 * The 169.254.
 IP address wild card is used to bypass proxy for Ethernet RNDIS which used for iDRAC to OS redfish integration used in OpenManage Integration with Windows Admin Centre (OMIWAC).

-## Deploy Azure Stack HCI Cluster with PowerShell
-   At this stage your network is already configured and firmware/driver/BIOS already at the latest, you are ready now to safely open your uplink network and connect your cluster nodes to WAC hosts and AD/DNS and internet (Azure).

-### Task 03 - Deploying and Configuring Cluster
-Up to this stage all the nodes has been prepared and joined domain, host networking already configured, we are ready to create cluster.

 #### Task 03a - Prep for cluster setup
 As a sanity check first, consider running the following commands to make sure that your servers don't already belong to a cluster: